buildkite/terraform-provider-buildkite/docs/resources/organization_rule.md

 # buildkite_organization_rule (Resource)

 ~> Rules is a feature that is currently in development and enabled on an opt-in basis for early access.
-To have this enabled for your organization for utilizing this resource, please reach out to Buildkite's [Support Team](https://buildkite.com/support).
+To have this enabled for your organization for utilizing this data source, please reach out to Buildkite's [Support Team](mailto:support%40buildkite.com).

 An Organization Rule allows specifying explicit rules between two Buildkite resources and the desired effect/action.